How much does law school cost?

 Grants and Scholarships

 If you are considering law school, it is critical to calculate your projected debt and create a plan for repayment.
-In most cases, the federal government is willing to loan a student (as long as the student does not have an adverse credit history) the total cost of attendance for an accredited law school minus grants and scholarships through Federal Direct loans including Stafford and GradPLUS loans.
+In most domestic students, the federal government is willing to loan a student (as long as the student does not have an adverse credit history) the total cost of attendance for an accredited law school minus grants and scholarships through Federal Direct loans including Stafford and GradPLUS loans.
 For more information on these loans, review the Federal Student Aid website.
 This does not mean that the resulting loan payments will be affordable.
 One important difference between these and undergraduate student loans is that interest accrues at disbursement, so you will owe more than you borrowed upon graduation.
 The average student loan debt for law school graduates is approximately $140,000.
 Read here for more information about Debt-Financed Cost of Attendance.

 To determine whether law school is worth the projected debt, students need to research employment outcomes for law school graduates, analyze expected salaries in their legal specialties of interest, and examine alternative pathways if their career goals are not practicing law.